-An ultra thick and creamy keto peanut butter milkshake with almond milk, no store-bought sugar-free ice cream needed!
-An EASY 6 ingredients homemade keto milkshake recipe to fix your summer sweet craving with only 3.6 g net carbs.
+An ultra-thick and creamy keto peanut butter milkshake with almond milk, no store-bought sugar-free ice cream needed!
+An EASY 6-ingredient homemade keto milkshake recipe to fix your summer sweet craving with only 3.6 g net carbs.

 A keto milkshake is a sugar-free frothy cold drink usually made of ice cubes, almond milk, and cream.
 It doesn’t require store-bought keto ice cream and can be made at 100% at home with the most simple ingredients.
 It is a delicious keto snack to refresh in summer or breakfast on the go.